async-profiler/async-profiler/docs/ProfilingModes.md

 For example, `--alloc 500k` will take one sample after 500 KB of allocated space on average.
 Prior to JDK 11, intervals less than TLAB size will not take effect.

+In allocation profiling mode the top frame of every call trace is the class of the allocated object, and the counter is the heap pressure (the total size of allocated TLABs or objects outside TLAB).

 ### Installing Debug Symbols

 Prior to JDK 11, the allocation profiler required HotSpot debug symbols.